rocmarchive/hcc2-hip/INSTALL.md

 # Instructions to build and install hiprt and LLVM.

-This hcc2-hip repository is support the hip language in clang.
+This hcc2-hip repository is to support the hip language in clang.
 The hip language is triggered by the -x hip clang option.
 Like cuda, the hip language is a kernel definition language that compiles into LLVM bytecode for both Radeon and Nvidia